kippjohnson/reproducible_research/README.md

 ## Final Steps

 Travis-CI runs every time that you commit your code to Github.
-So, change the code in install_packages or master_script, then run the following commands:
+So, change the code in install_packages.R or master_script.R, then run the following commands:

 ```
 git add -A